camwestwood/xapi/common_structures.md

 		<td>ip address</td>
 	<tr>
 		<td>context.extension.courseArea [0..1]</td>
-		<td>Umbrella course/parent area by its home page URI and / or its identifier.
+		<td>Umbrella course/parent area by a UDD Module Instance ID or VLE Module ID.
 More information can be found on the <a href="vocabulary.md#course-area">vocabularies page</a>..</td>
 		<td>JSON object</td>
 	<tr>
 	</table>